MikhailRadusha/MikhailRadusha/Guides/Tools/Telegram status & alarm/README.md

 10. Edit crontab with `crontab -e`.
 > You can find `crontab` in this repository.
 11. Check your logs with `cat $HOME/status/cosmos.log` or `tail $HOME/status/cosmos.log -f`.
-12. Now we receive every hour the status of validator in status telegram channel
+12. Now we receive every hour the status of validator in log telegram channel
 ![image](https://user-images.githubusercontent.com/87991370/190980350-6dff309d-655a-48aa-9204-cc60bb0f27bf.png)
+13. In case of upgrade or emergency ( such as lost contact to validator or validator skipping the blocks or jailed) the system will send a message to alarm telegram channel.